pedroaraujo9/tblv/README.md

 ## Code to fit time-dependent beta latent variable models (time-BLV)

-- In the folder`analysis` there are several scripts used to fit the model.
+- In the folder `analysis` there are several scripts used to fit the model.
 - In the folder `packages` there are the packages developed to fit the model.

 ## Instructions

 #### Packages

-- To run the analysis, we need to install the packages in the `/packages` folder.
+- To run the analysis, we need to install the packages some packages located in GitHub.
 - Run `Rscript analysis/rscripts/install_analysis_packages.R` in the terminal to install them.

 #### config.yaml file